kartikay-bagla/jekyll-now/_posts/2018-7-7-Linked-List-in-Python.md

 ---
 layout: post
-title: Huffman Text Compression in Python - Part 1
+title: Linked List Implementation in Python
 ---

 I've started learning different Data Structures and Algorithms.
 So I began with Linked Lists.
 It contains basic features like indexing, inserting, removing and a binary search.